 This second spotlight might look familiar.
 The final shot won me a Muse® Medallion at the CWA awards.
 It was one of a series I took out on the front deck.
 Dot was a chatty cat and loved to vocalise and this is exactly what she did when I was taking her photo outside.
-She began by looking thoughtfully and then, when I spoke to her, she answered.
-This knowledge of her slightly more predictable quirks worked to my advantage as you can see.
+She began by looking thoughtfully and then

 The third shot is the charm.
 Dot opened her mouth and meowed, right on cue!
 Right in the middle of a blizzard of photos taken in sport mode.

-She was the best chatty tabby ever and I am glad I captured some special moments of her outsized personalty.
+She was the best chatty tabby ever and I am glad I captured some special moments of her outsized personality.

 Summarising Your Top Tips For Capturing a Cute Shot